-Volcan Compañía Minera S.A.A. (hereinafter "the Company") is a subsidiary of Glencore AG, which is a subsidiary of Glencore Plc., a company domiciled in Switzerland, hereinafter the Parent, owner of 63% of common class A voting shares and an economic interest of 23%, excluding treasury shares.
-The Company was incorporated on February 1, 1998 in Lima, Peru.
+Volcan Compañía Minera S.A.A. (hereinafter "the Company") is a subsidiary of Transition Metals AG., which is a subsidiary of Integral Capital Business S.A., a company domiciled in Panama, owner of 63% of common class A voting shares in circulation and the total include the economic interest of 23.3%, excluding treasury shares.